Rahul-Raval-2912/ActionInbox-/README.md

 **The Ultimate Email Automation System with Discord Bot Control**

 ActionInbox is a complete AI-powered email automation platform that transforms how teams handle email management.
-Built for hackathons and production use, it combines advanced AI classification, calendar automation, and Discord bot control into one powerful system.
+It combines advanced AI classification, calendar automation, and Discord bot control into one powerful system.

 ## 🎯 **Core Features**